[:en]

 Ecotourism in the Belorussian village

 Belarus is a land made for ecotourism.
 The Belarussian village has stayed practically unchanged over the past hundred years.
 More than half of the villages are hamlets with no more than 50 residents.
 A particularly impressive feature is the traditional wooden architecture, painted window shutters and fences, a rich and authentic folklore, but first and foremost – Slavic hospitality and Belarussian openness.
 The Belorussian Association Country Escape led by Valeria Klitsounova, was founded with the express mission of building a professional ecotourism offer based on a network of family-owned guest houses from across the entire country.
 Today, the network consists of over 500 accommodations which offer also healthy food, heritage interpretation, art and culinary workshops, rent kayaks and organize local events and active green tourism trips.
-Theme villages, ecomuseums, cultural festivals are organized by local community leaders who emerged thanks to this impressive initiative (more: www.ruralbelarus.by).
+Theme villages, ecomuseums, cultural festivals are organized by local community leaders who emerged thanks to this impressive initiative.